MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 ## Azure facilitation

-**Data inventory:** [Microsoft Purview](/purview/purview) is a family of data governance, risk, and compliance solutions that can help your organization govern, protect, and manage your entire data estate.
+**Taking an inventory of data**: [Microsoft Purview](/purview/purview) is a family of data governance, risk, and compliance solutions that can help your organization govern, protect, and manage your entire data estate.
 Microsoft Purview solutions provide integrated coverage and help address the recent increases in remote user connectivity, the fragmentation of data across organizations, and the blurring of traditional IT management roles.

-**Data lifecycle management:** Azure Storage and Azure Data Lake Storage have different [data access tiers](/azure/storage/blobs/access-tiers-overview).
+**Optimizing data management**: Azure Storage and Azure Data Lake Storage have different [data access tiers](/azure/storage/blobs/access-tiers-overview).
 They also offer [data lifecycle management policies](/azure/storage/blobs/lifecycle-management-overview) that automate data tiering and retention.

 You can use a rule-based policy to transition blob data to the appropriate access tiers or to expire data at the end of its lifecycle.
 This policy allows you to transition blobs from cool (or cold) to hot immediately when they're accessed, to optimize for performance.

-**Backups:** The Azure Backup service provides multiple capabilities to streamline your backups.
+**Optimizing backups**: The [Azure Backup](/azure/backup/backup-overview) service provides multiple capabilities to streamline your backups.
 It offers features such as native database backup and storage backup through disk snapshots.
 It supports virtual machine backup, long-term retention, and backup management.

 Here are some of the service's features: